allynbauer/statuspanic/README.markdown

 To-dos
 ====================
 + change up how modules are stored to better allow for external libraries
-+ allow for more than one "module type" at a time without duplicating the module's files
 + continue updating the css